coderodde/lgs/README.md

 Since we exclude self loops, the maximum number of arcs in a loan graph `G` is `n^2 - n`, where `n = |V|`.
 It is, however, possible to remove/rearrange the arcs such that the number of arcs will be linear in the number of nodes, and that is what this library aims to achieve.

+For more thorough discussion, see [this WordPres blog](https://coderodde.wordpress.com/2015/07/20/minimizing-the-amount-of-bank-transactions-in-a-static-loan-graph/).

 ## Using `lgs`

 First, you need a graph: